-Television is the most popular source for news.
+Television is the most popular medium.
 There are two state-run national TVs and six regional channels.
-Around 20 new private networks have emerged in the post-Mubarak era.
+Many private networks emerged in the post-Mubarak era.

 Egypt is a big force in satellite TV.
 Most leading Arab pay TV networks have a presence at Media Production City in Cairo.
 Egypt was the first Arab nation to have its own satellite, Nilesat.